apostrophecms/apostrophe-documentation/tutorials/getting-started/adding-editable-content-to-pages.md

 Oftentimes, we'll want to enable an editor to add several widgets of different types to build out a column of content in a page.
 For this, we can use the `apos.area` helper.

+When we use the area helper a "+" sign appears on the page, allowing the user to add a new widget in a series (usually a vertical column), often alternating between images and rich text, for instance.

 ```markup
 {{ apos.area(data.page, 'body', {
   widgets: {